www.edcc.edu/veterans | firstname.lastname@example.org | 425.640.1175

 - Maintain a 2.0 grade point average, and

-- Notify Student Financial Services of changes in their credit load.
+- Notify the VA Certifying Official of changes in their credit load.
 Veterans’ benefits will discontinue if a student does not maintain satisfactory progress toward completion of his or her training objective.

-Edmonds Community College waives a portion of tuition for all eligible veterans who served in active duty under either Title 10 or Title 32 of the U.S. Code.
-The Veteran’s office determines eligibility, but at a minimum the student must be a Washington state resident and provide a copy of their DD214 showing their service and honorable discharge record.
+Edmonds Community College waives a portion of tuition for all eligible veterans.
+The Veteran’s office determines eligibility, but at a minimum the student must be a Washington state domiciliary and provide a copy of their DD214 showing their service and honorable discharge record.
+People currently serving with the National Guard may also be eligible for a tuition discount, provided they were called to active service under either Title 10 or Title 32 of the U.S. Code.
 Dependents of veterans who are 100 percent disabled or deceased receive a 100 percent waiver of tuition and most fees associated with enrollment.